twbarber/irc-sms-bot/README.md

 **TODO:**

     - Passwords unique to address book
+    - Change timeout function to work outside of linux
     - Improve overall stability
     - Make it so pygooglevoice doesn't have to be installed on the machine